Associate Professor in HE Learning and Teaching

 Duties and responsibilities will typically include:

-- Contributing to the GOLD recognition scheme and other professional development opportunities such as GLT’s programme of events and workshops.
+- Contributing to the GOLD (HEA) recognition scheme and other professional development opportunities such as the team’s programme of events and workshops.

-You will undertake the normal range of responsibilities for academic staff on the learning and teaching pathway, including relevant teaching, scholarship and development activities in GLT and the wider university.
+You will undertake the normal range of responsibilities for academic staff on the learning and teaching pathway, including relevant teaching, scholarship and development activities.

-You will have a track record of effective academic leadership in curriculum development, experience of providing support and advice regarding the development of programmes and modules, a track record of contributing to the scholarship of learning and teaching, including publications and grant capture and a strong understanding of the support and development needs of staff who teach and support learning in UK HE.
+You will have excellent knowledge of pedagogy, a track record of effective academic leadership, experience of coordinating a programme of educational activities, of ensuring wide reach and large impact for your educational work, and of providing pedagogic support for academic and professional services staff, including educational leaders.
+You will have a track record of contributing to the scholarship of learning and teaching, including publications and grant capture and a strong understanding of the support and development needs of staff who teach and support learning in UK HE.
 You will have leadership and influencing skills, an ability to effect change in pedagogic practice and to drive forward pedagogic projects, coaching and mentoring skills, scholarship, research and evaluation skills; excellent communication, interpersonal and teamwork skills.
 You will hold a PhD, PGCertHE, and Senior Fellow (or Principal Fellow) of the HEA or equivalent.

-For informal enquiries please contact Dr Jenny Marie, Head of Quality Enhancement, at firstname.lastname@example.org or on 020 8331 9373.
+For all informal enquiries please contact Jenny Marie, firstname.lastname@example.org

 Should you have any queries please contact the HR Recruitment Team on email@example.com